-Students work towards understanding a single piston engine and the engineering tools that are required for dismantling and reassembly.
+Students will work towards having an understanding of basic electronics and apply a range of techniques and skills to enhance the function of electronics projects.
 In carrying out specified work procedures, students must develop Work Health and Safety practices used in industry and effectively communicate these practices.